 Penn National's strategy is to acquire and develop new properties in attractive regional US markets, such as Ohio and Maryland.
 It relies on cash flow from its properties, mainly cash from slot machines and race wagering, to repay debt that it has incurred from making significant acquisitions over the years and to fund capital projects and maintenance at new and existing properties.

 Penn National has also been forming joint ventures to further expand its operations in several markets.
 It formed a joint venture with Sam Houston Race Park to own and operate three Texas racing facilities: the Sam Houston Race Park in Houston, the Valley Race Park in Harlingen, Texas, and a planned racetrack in Laredo, Texas.
-It also has a 50% interest in Kansas Entertainment, a joint venture with International Speedway Corporation (ISC), which opened the Hollywood Casino at Kansas Speedway in 2012.

 Mergers and Acquisitions